Shinbaru Station: Station layout

-Adjacent stations
+Platforms

 History

 The private Hakata Bay Railway had opened a track on 1 January 1904 from Saitozaki to its southern terminus at Sue.
 On 3 June 1905 the track was extended and Shinbaru was opened as the new southern terminus.
 It became a through-station on 29 December 1905 when the track was further extended to Umi.
 On 19 September 1942, the company, now renamed the Hakata Bay Railway and Steamship Company, with a few other companies, merged into the Kyushu Electric Tramway.
 Three days later, the new conglomerate, which had assumed control of the station, became the Nishi-Nippon Railroad (Nishitetsu).
 On 1 May 1944, Nishitetsu's track from Saitozaki to Umi were nationalized.
 Japanese Government Railways (JGR) took over control of the station and the track which served it was designated the Kashii Line.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, JR Kyushu took over control of the station.

 On 14 March 2015, the station, along with others on the line, became a remotely managed "Smart Support Station".
 Under this scheme, although the station became unstaffed, passengers using the automatic ticket vending machines or ticket gates could receive assistance via intercom from staff at a central support centre.